Skip to main content

 4. Find 'Details About Me' and select Edit.

-Updating this data will help us better understand you as an individual and our patients as a community.
-This initiative is voluntary and the information you provide is confidential and protected by law.
+Updating this information will help us better understand you as an individual and our overall patient community.
+You can share as much or as little as you want.
+All information is confidential and protected by law.

-Why do we ask about race, ethnicity, ethnic background, and language?
+Why ask about race, ethnicity, language, sexual orientation, and gender identity?

 What is being asked of me?